Biyelgee: Origin

-Originally, Mongolian dance developed very early is evidenced by a reference in The Secret History of the Mongols were wont to rejoice, dancing and feasting ... they danced until there was dust up to their knees ...
+Mongolian dance developed very early, as evidenced by a reference in The Secret History of the Mongols: "The Mongqols celebrated by dancing and feasting. ... they danced around the Many-Leaved Tree of Qorqonaq until they stood in furrows up to their ribs and made wounds up to their knees."

 Musical instruments

-In Biyelgee, music plays an important part in the choreographic art of the Mongols.
-Many of the folk dances are performed to the accompaniment of the Tovshuur, Morin Khuur (Horse-headed fiddle), ikhel, sometimes in combination with other instruments.
+Music is important in Biyelgee.
+The most common instruments used for accompaniment are the tovshuur, morin khuur (Horse-headed fiddle), and ikhel, sometimes in combination with other instruments.

 There are also dances which are performed exclusively to the accompaniment of the human voice, for example, the Buryat dance Yohor.

 Choreography

-Choreography is rich and diverse, since people living in different parts of the country employ different means of expressing their feelings.

 Biyelgee is traditionally performed on the rather limited space before the hearth, so the dancers make practically no use of their feet.
-Instead, the dancers principally use only the upper part of their bodies, and through their rhythmic movements express various aspects of their identities, such as sex, tribe, and ethic group.
+Instead, the dancers principally use only the upper part of their bodies, and through their rhythmic movements express various aspects of their identities, such as sex, tribe, and ethnic group.

-Dance Movements, which can be made within a restricted space, are essential features in which the smallness of the space is compensated by the expressiveness of the movements of hands, shoulders, chest, waist, eyes and head.